ESG Topics A-Z

 To PepsiCo:

-Most of our products contain agricultural ingredients, and we are dedicated to producing the safest, highest-quality and best-tasting beverages and convenient foods in every part of the world.
+To maintain the trust of our consumers and customers, we must ensure the safety and quality of the products that they enjoy.
 The continued growth and success of our company depends on healthy ecosystems that can support sustainable and regenerative agriculture.
 To that end, PepsiCo seeks continuous improvements in agricultural practices that minimize pesticide and other agrochemical use.
-Our robust food safety programs are designed to assure the safety of every product, every day in every market.

 To the World:

-When used responsibly, pesticides and other agrochemicals have a role to play in sustainable agriculture because they can improve crop yield from farms and plantations.
-Improved yields can help to ensure a reliable and productive food chain, reduce pressure to convert more land, help to keep food affordable for consumers and support farmer incomes.
+When used responsibly, pesticides and other agrochemicals have a role to play in sustainable agriculture because they can improve crop yields.
+This can help to ensure a reliable and productive food chain, reduce pressure to convert more land, help to keep food affordable for consumers and support farmer incomes.
 Pesticide use has led to concerns around unintended environmental and health impacts.
 These include the potential for pesticide residues on the raw agricultural materials used in food manufacturing; impacts on the health of soil, pollinators, local water systems and the broader ecology; and, if not handled and applied properly, potential health impacts on farm workers and communities.

 Approach